Palliative Care & Symptom Management

 Living with a serious illness, such as cancer, can be stressful.
 The journey from diagnosis through treatment can be challenging — even overwhelming at times.

-Outpatient services provided at the Swedish Palliative Care and Symptom Management Clinic can help you manage the symptoms and stress associated with your illness or treatments.
+Outpatient services provided at the Swedish Palliative Care and Symptom Management Clinics can help you manage the symptoms and stress associated with your illness or treatments.

 In a comforting and compassionate way, your Palliative Care team will focus on: